- Office of Student AffairsOffice of Student Affairs

 - Absent exceptional circumstances, the Section 504 Coordinator (or her designee) typically will issue a written decision on the grievance no later than 30 days after its filing.
 The complaining party and responding party will be notified of the decision.

-- The decision of the Section 504 Coordinator (or her designee) may be appealed by writing to Maria-Judith Rodriguez, Director of Human Resources, 201 Converse Hall, 413-542-2372; email@example.com within 15 days of receiving the decision.
+- The decision of the Section 504 Coordinator (or her designee) may be appealed by writing to Maria-Judith Rodriguez, Director of Human Resources, 202 79 South Pleasant Street, 413-542-2372413-542-2372; email@example.com within 15 days of receiving the decision.
 The appeal is to contain the reasons why the person believes the decision should be changed and state the change(s) sought.
 Absent exceptional circumstances, the Director of Human Resources typically shall issue a written decision in response to the appeal no later than 30 days after its filing.

-Amherst College will make arrangements to ensure that disabled persons are provided other appropriate accommodations, if needed, to participate in a grievance process.
-Such arrangements may include, but are not limited to, providing interpreters for the deaf, providing taped cassettes of material for the blind, or assuring a barrier-free location for interviews.
-The Section 504 Coordinator will be responsible for such arrangements.
+Amherst College will make arrangements to ensure that people with a disability are provided other appropriate accommodations, if needed, to participate in a grievance process.
+Such arrangements will be made by the Section 504 Coordinator.